joaossmacedo/NFL-Draft-Scraper/README.md

 This project scrapes NFL draft info from [https://www.pro-football-reference.com/](https://www.pro-football-reference.com/) using BeautifulSoup.

-It saves the data in csv file.
+It saves the data in a csv file.